maxime-esa/asn1scc/README.md

     ```

     Note that in order to run the tests you need both GCC and GNAT.
-    The tests will process hundreds of ASN.1 grammars, generate C and
+    The tests will process hundreds of ASN.1 grammars, generating C and
+    Ada source code from each one of them; and for each grammar, compiling
-    Ada source code, compile it, run it, and check the coverage results.
+    the resulting code, running it, and checking the coverage results.

 ### Under Windows (compilation only)